Student Resources and Activities

 The Financial Aid Office reviews academic progress at the end of each academic term.
 SAP includes measures of cumulative G.P.A. and unit completion progress, with a maximum number of attempted units allowed.
 Please read the SAP policy in its entirety on our website.

 Refunds: In accordance with Public Law 105-244 students who receive federal financial assistance and withdraw from all of their classes before completing more than 60% of the semester will be required to return any unearned federal funds.
 The amount of the return will be calculated on a pro-rata basis.
 Federal Work Study (FWS) earnings are excluded from the calculation.

 For More Information: This section only briefly touches upon what you should know about student financial aid.
-Please visit the GWC Financial Aid Office and website (click Financial Aid under the Student Services tab at www.goldenwestcollege.edu (opens new window)) for more information and specifics about student financial aid.
+Please visit the GWC Financial Aid Office on the first floor of the Student Services Center, go to the GWC Financial Aid website (www.goldenwestcollege.edu/gwcfao) or call (714) 895-8394 for more information and specifics about student financial aid.

 The Golden West College Foundation was organized in 1985 to solicit and manage gifts to benefit the college and its students.
 The Foundation is dedicated to supporting the College’s mission of providing comprehensive academic opportunities to the community for lifelong learning.

 A board of directors provides the leadership and direction for the organization’s operation and manages the Foundation.
 The Foundation has grown steadily since 1985 with assets over $9,800,000.
 This has been accomplished through donations of cash, bequests and grants from individuals and businesses.
 The Foundation has provided over $8,800,000 in scholarships to Golden West College students, and over $8,900,000 in program support.
 In addition to cash assets, the Foundation annually receives donated equipment and supplies that represent thousands of dollars in gifts-in-kind.